 - Reflect on this Experience: The experience is only valuable if you learn from it.
 Take time to reflect on the lessons learned.
 Reflect on the problems that you faced and how you were able to overcome obstacles under the circumstances to find a solution.
 Write down the situation and the strategy used to solve the problem.
 Determine why it worked so that you are able to apply the strategy to other situations in the future.
 Document and involve your team in putting together a crisis action plan.
 Include checklists, scenarios, draft procedures, and needed changes to current policy or regulations.
 Also, make this a growth opportunity for your team.

 - Action: Take the action necessary to prepare for the next time there is a crisis.
 What are the things that you wished you had in place during this pandemic that could have made it easier for you to handle the situation and solve the problems with which you were presented?
-If appropriate, implement any policies or strategies that will make your organization more flexible, stronger and better prepared for the next crisis.
+If appropriate, implement any policies or strategies that will make your organization more flexible, stronger, and better prepared for the next crisis.

-- Technology – Systems & Equipment: Perhaps one of the action items for certain entities is related to innovation, technology and computer equipment.
+- Technology – Systems & Equipment: Perhaps one of the action items for certain entities is related to innovation, technology, and computer equipment.

 - Technology: Many organizations were not prepared from the technology perspective to conduct business online.
 This made it difficult to maintain the operation remotely, which increased the level of difficulty during the crisis.
 If your current work environment is not prepared to operate virtually in an emergency, consider what steps and resources are necessary to begin making progress towards that goal.
 When investing in new technology, it is prudent to consider the mobility aspect so that business can continue without the need to be in a specific location.
 A word of caution here is to void the shiny object syndrome, stay focused on the functionality that is needed.

-- Computer Equipment: Some agencies had antiquated computer equipment that did not offer the flexibility for mobility.
+- Computer Equipment: Some agencies had antiquated computer equipment that did not offer flexibility for mobility.
 This made it very difficult to maintain the connectivity amongst teams and/or the rest of the organization.
-In some cases, employees had to use their own computer equipment, which presents other problems such as greater risk of cybersecurity attacks.
+In some cases, employees had to use their own computer equipment, which presents other problems such as a greater risk of cybersecurity attacks.

 - Systems: Systems for capturing the costs associated with the emergency is another area that some agencies will need to address.
-Depending on the situation, the organization may choose to rely on a series of spreadsheets, minor tweaks to existing technology, or the exploration of adequate technology that will enable agencies to capture costs real time.
+Depending on the situation, the organization may choose to rely on a series of spreadsheets, minor tweaks to existing technology, or the exploration of adequate technology that will enable agencies to capture costs in real-time.
 Having a protocol for expenditures related to a crisis is important especially when it’s time to seek reimbursement.
-Developing a strategy after the crisis or perfecting the one that worked during the crisis may proof advantageous for all involved.
+Developing a strategy after the crisis or perfecting the one that worked during the crisis may prove advantageous for all involved.
 When developing the system take into consideration risk management, but don’t overcompensate by doubling up on approvals.
 Think strategically and keep it simple.

 - Relationships: Evaluate how your interaction with certain individuals helped you during the crisis.
 Think about the things that you can do to strengthen those relationships without jeopardizing your position.
 Perhaps it is as simple as having their contact information handy or creating a directory of key individuals that were helpful during the crisis.
 It may be also advantageous to evaluate the networks that proved most fruitful and form a task force to evaluate how it can be improved.

 This crisis situation has opened the door to opportunities for the procurement professional.
-The need for technology, systems and mobility is now very obvious to all.
+The need for technology, systems, and mobility is now very obvious to all.
 If in the past you couldn’t sell the advantages of technology capabilities, this is a chance to initiate that conversation.
 The need is very obvious and failure to upgrade may put the organization at a huge disadvantage.
-Everyone has been faced with the technology challenges at a personal and professional level.
+Everyone has been faced with technology challenges at a personal and professional level.
 Individuals and organizations that were able to pivot to a virtual environment quickly fared better than those that were not equipped to do so.

 To conclude, procurement professionals managed to stand out in what has been one of the worst crisis situations of our time.
-The actions taken to prepare for the new normal and for future crisis situations is up to each procurement professional and entity.
+The actions taken to prepare for the new normal and for future crisis situations are up to each procurement professional and entity.
 Remember that this is not the last emergency or crisis situation.
 Sometime in the future, you will find yourself in another, hopefully not as major as this one.
 The lessons that you learned during this time will help you increase your efficiency later.
-The extent to which action is taken to prepare and to mitigate the effect of a future crisis to the organization and the community that it serves, will depend on each person’s ability to take this experience and grow from it.
+The extent to which action is taken to prepare and to mitigate the effect of a future crisis to the organization and the community that it serves will depend on each person’s ability to take this experience and grow from it.